 Last September scrolling through Instagram feeds from my native Maine, I was struck by a small compound of houses on the craggy island of Spruce Head.
 Three buildings stood facing one another in a small clearing in the woods in a way that somehow evoked old New England: families living in clapboard houses amid rocks and black spruce.
 “The idea for the compound was both out of the necessity to house our growing family, and for the aesthetics that multiple buildings in close proximity creates,” says the builder, Anthony Esteves, who has been working thoughtfully on the project for over three years.
 “In early New England, buildings rambled, and it was common to have many structures on a property.
 It’s like the adage: big house, little house, back house, barn.”
-The little house, one could say, is the charred-black structure Esteves calls the Soot House, which he built from scratch and where he now lives with his wife, Julie O’Rourke, who has a children’s clothing line, and their young son, Diogo.
+The little house, one could say, is the charred-black structure Esteves calls the Soot House, which he built from scratch and where he now lives with his partner, Julie O’Rourke, who has a children’s clothing line, and their young son, Diogo.
 Just a few paces across the field stones is a charming Cape, originally built in 1754, which Esteves restored with an eye, in part, for history, and where his mother now lives.
 (The barn is in the works: Esteves is building a timber frame out of hemlock which will serve as the family’s library.)

 Esteves is not an architect or a builder by training—he studied sculpture at RISD—but he applies an artful approach to the work: There is something sculptural about the white walls, the stairwells, and the way the coastal light comes through the windows.
 “My building process is very similar to my studio practice,” he says.
 “I think of it as a process of refining from broad strokes to finer and finer levels of detail.
 I think of my work as the combination of many details that make up the whole.”
 Join us as we look inside the Cape (and stay tuned for a tour of the Soot House, forthcoming on Remodelista).